samuel-lucas6/draft-lucas-bkdf/draft-lucas-bkdf.md

 - `bkdf-hash`: where `hash` is the official hash function OID minus any prefix (e.g. `id-`).
 For example, `blake2b512` for BLAKE2b-512 {{!RFC7693}}.
 - `v=version`: this is version 1 of BKDF.
 If the design is modified, the version will be incremented.
-- `m=spaceCost`: the memory size in blocks, not KiB.
+- `m=spaceCost`: the space cost as a number, not the memory size in blocks or KiB.
 - `t=timeCost`: the number of rounds.
 - `p=parallelism`: the number of CPU cores/internal function calls in parallel.
 - `salt`: the salt encoded in Base64 with no padding {{!RFC4648}}.